Sevai Tomato Bath (Vermicelli Tomato Upma): An Indian Breakfast or Snack Recipe

 I always store sevai (vermicelli) packets in my kitchen so that I can make upma quickly when unexpected guests arrive.
 There are many awesome dishes that you can make with sevai, both savory and spicy.
 Here's a detailed recipe for you to try!

-- 1 1/2 cups tomatoes, red and juicy type
+- 1 1/2 cups red and juicy tomatoes

 - 3 green chilies